Search

 October is Down Syndrome Awareness Month!

 October is the nationally recognized month to celebrate our loved ones with Down syndrome by creating awareness about Down syndrome, while also uplifting our community by sharing the abilities and accomplishments of people with Down syndrome from all over the world!
-While we celebrate people with Down syndrome of all ages, each and every day, as we provide services and supports — we definitely ramp up our efforts, especially through our social media channels, to elevate and celebrate our beloved community!

 Let's Elevate and Celebrate People with Down Syndrome!